-- 13100 Affidavit to claim assets of deceased individual; - Must be \$150,000.00 or less in current value.
+- 13100 Affidavit to claim assets of deceased individual; - May not be used during initial 40 days from date of passing; - Must be \$184,500.00 or less in current value.

 PROBATE PROCESS

 - Determining title to assets;

 - Petitioner & Proposed Personal Representative;

 - Petition for Probate;

 - Publication;

 - Notice by Mail;

 - Appointment;

 - Inventory and Appraisal;

 - Creditors;

 - Taxes;

 - Sale of Assets;

 - Miscellaneous (i.e. lawsuit);

 - Final Account/Petition for Distribution;

 - Distribution;

 - Petition for Discharge.